 The Wizard of the Kremlin

-With a runtime of 156 minutes, The Wizard of the Kremlin is a slow‑burner that leans heavily into dry wit.
-Critics have been mixed: Rotten Tomatoes shows a 52 % approval rating from 44 reviews, with the consensus calling it “a dryly witty yet overwrought slow burner” that struggles with thin characters, sluggish pacing, and repetitive storytelling.
+Critics have been mixed.
+Rotten Tomatoes shows a 52 % approval rating from 44 reviews, citing thin characters, sluggish pacing and repetitive storytelling.
 Metacritic gives it a 54/100, labeling the reception as “mixed or average.”
-Despite the lukewarm reviews, the film’s sharp political satire and strong performances make it a compelling watch for anyone interested in the mechanics of power and the rise of modern Russia.
+Despite the unevenness, the film’s satirical edge and historical context can appeal to fans of political thrillers and those interested in the early years of the Russian Federation.

 Showtimes in English at Cinemas in Zurich